alessandrofama/fmod-gms2/README.md

 This extension is work-in-progress, works with Windows and macOS in the editor (Run mode), but haven't tested on any final build.
 Pull requests are welcome! 😊

+Note: FMOD is not free, visit https://www.fmod.com/licensing for more info about licensing.

 ## Table of Contents

 [Installation](#installation)